 There are 63 trees located within the boundary of the site.
-Forty-seven (47) trees are designated for removal, with sixteen (16) trees designated to remain.
-Twenty-five (25%) percent of the trees on the site will be preserved.
-Trees designated for removal are within the right-of-way, the building envelop or within an area close to the building envelope, but have the potential of being damaged during grading and construction.
-Therefore, the removal of these 47 trees is necessary for development of the site.
+Fifty-two (52) trees are designated for removal, with eleven (11) trees designated to remain.
+Seventeen (17%) percent of the trees on the site will be preserved.
+Trees designated for removal are within the right-of-way, the building envelop or within an area close to the building envelope but have the potential of being damaged during grading and construction.